Overview of potential upgrade issues (Visual C++)

 /Zc:forScope switch was introduced early in the history of MSVC.
 It permits non-conforming behavior for loop variables.
 That switch is now deprecated and might be removed in future versions.
 It is highly recommended to not use that switch when upgrading your code.
 For more information, see /Zc:forScope- is deprecated.

 One example of a common compiler error you might see when upgrading is when a non-const argument is passed to a const parameter.
-Older versions of the compiler did not always flag this as an error.
+Older versions of the compiler did not always flag it as an error.
 For more information, see The compiler's more strict conversions.

 Errors involving <stdint.h> integral types